Zilvaro/digitalz-campaign/README.md

 ## 2.2 Report # input
 [Go to the top](#table-of-contents)

-First, user has to enter the number of the report to be executed.
+First, user must enter the number of the report to be executed.
 The valid numbers 1 to 3 are indicated and then the input is validated (validation sample is in section 2.4.
 "End-date input").

 ![report-number-input](/images/enter-report-number.JPG)